Sarah Robson Barrister

 The judge found that the Claimant should have brought the claims in the Portal, it was unreasonable not to do so, and thus he limited the Claimant to no more than Portal costs.

 What is particularly interesting about this case is that the claims settled before trial.
 Thus there was no judgment entered as required by CPR 45.24.
 Whilst the court had the alternative route to get to exactly the same result under CPR 44, per Williams v Secretary of State for Business, Energy & Industrial Strategy [2018] EWCA Civ 852, the court found there was no need to use that route.
-Instead it found that Williams did not define judgment, and that the CPRs used 'order' and 'judgment' interchangeably.
+Instead it found that Williams did not define 'judgment', and that the CPRs used 'order' and 'judgment' interchangeably.
 Thus he was content that the Tomlin Order was sufficient to amount to a 'judgment' for the purposes of CPR 45.24.
 However, he granted the claimant permission to appeal on his interpretation of 'judgment'.
 Ultimately the Claimant did not pursue their appeal.

 Roger Mallalieu instructed by Irwin Mitchell for the Claimant, Sarah Robson instructed by Percy Hughes and Roberts for the Defendants.